 Your standing desk is set to the perfect height.
 Your monitor is at eye level.
 But your shoulders are creeping up toward your ears because the keyboard is sitting on a desktop that’s two inches too high for comfortable typing.
 Sound familiar?

 Most standing desks — even expensive ones — put the keyboard surface above the ideal typing height.
 That forces your wrists into extension and your shoulders into a shrug that becomes painful after an hour.
 A keyboard tray drops your hands to the right height and angles your keyboard for neutral wrist posture.
-It’s the single cheapest upgrade that makes the biggest ergonomic difference.
+It’s often the cheapest upgrade that makes the biggest ergonomic difference.

 Why Your Standing Desk Needs a Keyboard Tray